-The immigration status of a person who is not a British citizen and who holds the nationality of a country that is outside of the European Economic Area (a non-EEA national), will determine whether they are able to access public funds.
+This section provides information about how the immigration status of a person who is not a British citizen (a non-UK national) will determine whether they are able to access public funds.

 For immigration purposes, the term ‘public funds’ only applies to: